JoshK2/react-spinners-css/README.md

 }
 ```

+## 👾 Development
+You can see the components locally by cloning this repo and doing the following steps:
+- Install dependencies from `package.json`, run: `npm install`
+- Run the app in the development mode, run: `npm run start`.

-## Contributing
+## ⌨️ Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.
+- Pull requests and ⭐ stars are always welcome
+- For bugs and feature requests, please create an issue

 **Steps to contribute**